-With recently regaining control on the Promontorio Property which includes the La Negra discovery, from Pan American.
-The Company is conducting an internal review and analysis on work conducted on the La Negra within the Promontorio project by Pan American before establishing future exploration plans.
+The Company is conducting an internal review and analysis on work conducted by Pan American on the La Negra area within the Promontorio project before establishing future exploration plans.

 The Company hopes to continue to fund modest grass roots exploration that generates new mineral discoveries with the objective of seeking partners to finance the advancement of these projects.
 Work programs will also be initiated on other properties located in Mexico and Canada by the Company's Joint Venture partners.